h2oai/h2o-3/h2o-docs/src/product/faq/clusters.rst

    enter curl http://:54321 (where is the IP address of the second node.
    Then, log in to the second node and enter curl http://:54321 (where is the IP address of the first node).
 Look for output from H2O.
--  Confirm ports 54321 and 54322 are available for both TCP and UDP.
+-  Confirm ports 54321 and 54322 are available for TCP.
 -  Confirm your firewall is not preventing the nodes from locating each other.
 -  Confirm the nodes are not using different versions of H2O.